astronomer/docs/astro/install-gcp.md

 ## Step 1: Access Astro

-To begin the Astro install process, first create an account at https://cloud.astronomer.io/.
+To get started with Astro, create an account at https://cloud.astronomer.io/.

 When you first authenticate to Astro, you can sign in with a Google account, a GitHub account, or an email and password.